Moisture meter: Damp wall, wet cellar - what to do?

 With integrated LED flashlight: Thanks to the built-in flashlight, surface moisture can be quickly determined even in dark, hard-to-reach places - perfect for building sites, basements or poorly lit rooms.

-3-year warranty: Each moisture meter has a simple calibration function and is backed by a 3-year warranty.
+Lifetime warranty: Each moisture meter has a simple calibration function and is backed by a lifetime warranty.

 Important note for precise results: The surface should be dry and clean before measuring.
 Metal nails, surfaces or your hand can influence the results.
 Make sure that there is no metal within a radius of 5 cm to avoid false readings.